ayanna92/ayannacolden-programmeerproject/PROCESS.md

 * Had a colleague of a friend help me figure out the follow/unfollowing problem, we found that the tableview reloaded too quickly and then would grab an empty array, so added: "if array.count > indexPath.row" which is a bit of a workaround for this problem, that ensures the right array is selected.
 * Followers could only be selected by using a left swipe, due to an overlay problem.
 Managed to fix this by adding a didselectcell function with taprecognizer.
 And now users can be followed/unfollowed with just one tap.
 * App is now fully functioning, all that is left is report/readme/code cleaning

+## Day 25 (Thu):
+* Finally writing report, editing readme, and cleaning up code.
+Also need to add sourced to readme and code, and need to seriously get on writing comments.
+Wish I had been more alert doing this while writing code, but not much to be done about that now.